NHS Community Mental Health Survey 2023

 This is a national survey and each year we hear the views of nearly 15,000 people.
 The results are crucial to improving the quality of care and people’s mental health care experiences.

-If you are invited to take part, your name, phone number, and postal address will only be used by researchers to carry out the survey.
-Your information will not be shared with anyone else, and all published data is anonymised.
+Participation is voluntary and all answers are confidential.
+If you are invited to take part, your name, phone number and postal address will only be used by researchers to carry out the survey.
+Your information will not be shared with anyone else and all published data will be anonymised.

 FAQs - NHS Community Mental Health Survey